hangxie/gocyclo/README.md

     gocyclo [flags] <Go file or directory> ...

 Flags:
-    -over N               show functions with complexity > N only and return exit code 1 if the set is non-empty -top N                show the top N most complex functions only -avg, -avg-short      show the average complexity over all functions;
+    -over N                         show functions with complexity > N only and return exit code 1 if the output is non-empty -top N                          show the top N most complex functions only -avg, -avg-short                show the average complexity;
-                          the short option prints the value without a label -ignore REGEX         exclude files matching the given regular expression
+                                    the short option prints the value without a label -centile, -centile-short K      show K-th percentile (1 <= K <= 99) the short option prints the value without a label -ignore REGEX                   exclude files matching the given regular expression

 The output fields for each line are:
 <complexity> <package> <function> <file:line:column>